Signposts

 has left many friends in the White Mountains.”

-I would not call myself one of his friends, but our paths crossed many times
+I would not call myself one of his friends, but our paths did cross during

-during those years I hiked in the White Mountains of New Hampshire.
-He was
+those years I hiked in the White Mountains of New Hampshire.
+He was grounded

-grounded in himself, and in his own history in the area.
-He was tall and
+in himself, and in his own history in the area.
+He was tall and lean, and

-lean, and his angular face often held a great smile that almost looked out
+his angular face often held a great smile that almost looked out of place

-of place beneath his close-cropped hair.
-I was short and rounded and sported
+beneath his close-cropped hair.
+I was short and rounded and sported a beard,

-a beard, and I was a stranger to New Hampshire, drawn to the White Mountains
+and I was a stranger to New Hampshire, drawn to the White Mountains after my

-after my Army years as a ship might drift into a faraway port.
-I was loud
+Army years as a ship might drift into a faraway port.
+I was loud and

 Nevertheless, when our paths did cross, I could be an avid listener and